LGBTQ people in association football: Germany

-Former German international Thomas Hitzlsperger came out as gay after retiring.
+Former German international Thomas Hitzlsperger came out as gay after retiring, writing in 2024 Mutproben, an autobiography about this issue.

 The Hamburger SV (HSV) player Heinz Bonn (1947–1991) was the first Bundesliga player to be publicly known as being gay, but only after his death.
 He played for HSV from 1970 to 1973.
 He was found murdered in his flat in Hannover on 5 December 1991, apparently by a male prostitute, according to police investigators, although the crime has never been solved.
 The historian Werner Skrentny has said at the time Bonn was playing, journalists had little interest in the private lives of footballers and it would have been unthinkable for him to come out.
 HSV has its own official LGBT fan club.
 Blue Pride was founded in 2006.
 It was renamed Volksparkjunxx in 2012.

 Marcus Urban, born 1971, played with the East Germany national youth football team and as an amateur in the second division club Rot-Weiß Erfurt.
 From the age of 13, he had been hot-housed at a specialist sports boarding school in Erfurt but at the age of 20, in 1991, when he was about to become a professional footballer, he gave up the sport.
 He came out to friends and family in 1994, and in 2007 publicly spoke to the media about his homosexuality and the difficulties that gay footballers experience.
 He said that the pressure of having to pretend to be something he was not 24 hours a day was too much for him.
 He became widely known after a biography titled Versteckspieler: Die Geschichte des schwulen Fußballers Marcus Urban ('Hidden Player: the story of the gay footballer Marcus Urban') was published in 2008.